cyberphor/Soap/README.md

 - [x] Update-GitHubRepo

 ### Get-EventViewer.ps1
-Get-EventViewer.ps1 is a PowerShell script that parses your local Windows Event logs and adds events that meet specific criteria to an Excel spreadsheet.
+Get-EventViewer.ps1 is a PowerShell script that parses your local Windows Event logs and adds events to an Excel workbook, organizing the data into different tabs.
 I developed this tool to make it easy for me to review successful logons, process creation, and PowerShell events on my personal computer.
 Below are screenshots of the end-result.

 **Screenshot #1**
 ![Screenshot1](/Screenshots/Screenshot1.PNG)